use-inkubator/Ecosystem-Grants/applications/treasury-flow.md

    programs, and working groups needing to automate and govern payouts.
-Users can deploy the ink! contract via the provided frontend, configure their treasury, and manage all types of payments (vested, recurring, instant) with multi-signature governance and category-based reporting—without writing code.
+Users can deploy the ink! contract via the provided frontend, configure their treasury, and manage all types of payments (vested, recurring, instant) with multi-signature approvals and category-based reporting - without writing code.
 The dApp will be open-source and free to use, lowering the barrier for new teams to adopt ink! smart contracts for real-world treasury operations.

 2. **The frontend** (built with Papi and Next.js) will demonstrate how to build modern, user-friendly dApps that interact with **and deploy** ink! contracts, serving as a template for future projects.
 With treasury flow we demonstrate how modern dApps can use the blockchain (Polkadot) as a backend and replace API calls by contract calls - powered by ink! - while maintaining the API nature.
-E.g. the smart contract can be called from any program, e.g. frontend, discord bot, ...
+E.g. the smart contract can be called from any ts app, e.g. react frontend, discord bot, ...

 3. **Open-Source Reusability:** Other teams can fork, extend, or integrate